zubaird/review-week-topics/react/04-react-events.md

     React.render(<Button text="Click Me!"/>,document.body)
 ```

 We can see in our console that the props have changed, but nothing is being rendered or changed on the page!
-This is because A component cannot update its own props, but can update its state and the props of its children.
+This is because a component cannot update its own props, but can update its state and the props of its children.
 Props can only change when a component's parent renders the component again with different properties.
 This means that we will have to use something different and that is called `state` - we will examine that next!
 But first, some more practice.

 ## Questions